MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/tenant-management-device-management.md

 - Azure AD Identity Protection user risk policies
 - Additional policies of cloud apps

+Here is the application of these settings and policies to validate and restrict users, their devices, and their use of local and cloud productivity apps like Microsoft Teams.

 ![Identity and device access configurations for requirements and restrictions on users, thier devices, and their use of apps](../media/tenant-management-overview/tenant-management-device-app-mgmt-golden-config.png)

-For device access, use the configurations in these articles:
+For device access and app management, use the configurations in these articles:

 - [Prerequisites](../security/office-365-security/identity-access-prerequisites.md)
 - [Common identity and device access policies](../security/office-365-security/identity-access-policies.md)